oddbird/oddsite/content/2017/09/25/susy-use.rst

 but I'm not sure that flexibility is very useful.
 In most cases, the two should remain connected.

-Your milage will almost certainly vary, so we recommend experimenting to find an approach that works for you.
+Your mileage will almost certainly vary, so we recommend experimenting to find an approach that works for you.